mfkiwl/IonoMoni/README.md

 ## Changelog
 [1.0.0] - 2025-06-05
-Excluded data with missing DCB values from calculations in the STEC module.
+Fixing Bug: Excluded data with missing DCB values from calculations in the STEC module.

 ## Visualization
 The Python plotting scripts provided with IonoMoni support multi-station plotting for a single day.
 The directory structure under the plot folder is as follows: